clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 * chr3:41,265,991-41,266,273
 * chr2:29,416,005-29,416,044

-!!! question
+!!! question 1
     :question:
-    In the regions above there are variants, determine which variant is of which type (there can be more than one)
+    In the regions above there are variants, determine which variant is of which type (there can be more than one)!

-    * SNV artifact
+    1. SNV artifact
-    * Somatic SNV
+    2. Somatic SNV
-    * Germline SNV
+    3. Germline SNV
-    * Deletion
+    4. Deletion
-    * Insertion
+    5. Insertion

-!!! question
+!!! question 2
     :question:
-    Determine the exact start position of the variants for all non-artifact variants
+    Determine the exact start position of the variants for all non-artifact variants in the regions.

-!!! question
+!!! question 3
     :question:
-    Determine the number of supporting reads for all non-artifact variants
+    Determine the number of supporting reads for all non-artifact variants in the regions.

-!!! question
+!!! question 4
     :question:
-    Determine the allele frequency for all non-artifact variants
+    Determine the allele frequency for all non-artifact variants in the regions.

 !!!
 TIP
     * Copy the regions into IGV